 Gessie Thompson on Finding Hope Through Fibroids

-Advocacy According to the U.S. National Institute of Health, up to 70 percent of American women will develop fibroids in their lifetime.
+Advocacy The U.S. National Institute of Health reports that up to 70 percent of American women will develop fibroids in their lifetime.
 This is a fact that one woman knows all too well.